alexcrist/scaler/README.md

 * Allow formulas with implicit multiplication like `sin(2x)`
 * Formula validation (error, bad formula)
 * Handle infinity
+* Make notes not scale to min / max points in formulas
 * Add more scales
 * Allow export to MIDI